pj68/wrf-faster/README.md

 COPY wrf361/rasp.site.runenvironment $BASEDIR
 COPY wrf361/libs $BASEDIR/libs
 ```
-Build and run the docker container, should see a 10%-20% increase in speed
+Build and run the docker container, should see a 10% increase in speed on a single Skylake cpu system and another 40% increase on a dual core system

 ## File change descriptions
 wrf361/GM-master.pl - the mpi build of wrf.exe has a different output filename so changed the wrf.exe output log filename, line 2066